 Nanotechnology encompasses a variety of research investigating characteristic dimensions that are less than ~100 nanometers.
 Some of the research has included the development of faster electronics, the enhancement of biomedical imaging, and the creation of ultra-strong, extremely lightweight materials.

-Of particular interest are nanotubes, which are created when carbon atoms bond to one another and form ubiquitous planar hexagonal rings (as in graphite or the benzene molecule).
-Researchers are investigating the formation of nanotubes in order to improve manufacturing processes and facilitate early detection of disease in medical science.
-When manufactured on a perfect molecular level, these fullerene tubes offer revolutionary electrical, thermal, and mechanical properties at the nanoscale.
+A well known example of nanotechnology research would be nanotubes, created when carbon atoms bind to one another and form ubiquitous planar hexagonal rings (as in graphite).
+When manufactured on a molecular level, these fullerene tubes offer revolutionary electrical, thermal, and mechanical properties at the nanoscale.